cirosantilli/cpp-cheat/getting-started.md

     ./configure
     make test

-Beware that this cheatsheet was written semi ad hoc across several years.
-So it is a quality roller coaster, with old files crappy and new files good.

 I've been revamping a bunch of the old files when I touch the subject again, but I don't plan to do a full all-out review soon, as I can't make money from this repo :-)

 ## Interactive directories